 An important feature provided is live chat, which makes work very handy, straight from your website and social media — which are channels users look up in the first place.
 They also help you out with creating the FAQ in your website.

-An incredible software, Zendesk is one of the first customer support softwares that comes to companies minds.
+An incredible software, Zendesk is one of the first customer support software that comes to companies minds.

 Zendesk is very complete — but at the same time very expensive and complex.
 If your company needs every piece of help available, it’s worth it because it will be more affordable.

-However, for smaller companies, also smaller softwares tend to solve the problem and require less investment.
+However, for smaller companies, also smaller software tend to solve the problem and require less investment.

 Here are some useful links about what we talked about Zendesk in our blog: